Cadre of Speakers

 Comel Rooms is an energetic and dynamic speaker/trainer who is known for being right on target for the audience and for the chosen topic.
 She holds a bachelors degree in Psychology, a Masters in Education and is an Accredited Financial Counselor (AFC).
 The combination of her degrees, her experience in the classroom and her more than 24 years as a military spouse, allow her to connect with her audience on many levels.
 A Yellow Ribbon Reintegration Cadre member since 2011, Comel has been dedicated to coaching and mentoring military families in the skills necessary and resources available to not only survive, but thrive throughout the deployment cycle.
 Comel encourages Service and Family members to share their unique life experiences and personal ”opportunities for growth“ with other military families on a variety of topics including deployment and reintegration, family readiness and resiliency, communication, life skills, leadership, and financial readiness.
 Her goal is for every participant to experience an ”aha“ moment during her time with them and to walk away with information, resources, and an action plan to increase personal resiliency.
 Comel’s husband is currently deployed on his fifth deployment.

-Dr. Steve Seelig is a dynamic, positive, engaging speaker with 43 years of varied professional experience.
-Steve has had three very different careers, first as a Protestant Minister Senior Pastor of 23 years in multiple pastoral leadership roles in congregations in California, served on a variety of local, regional and national committees and boards, Navy Chaplain of 29 years serving USN, USMC, USCG, now retired 0 6, and Senior University Administrator for Point Loma Nazarene University for 20 years.
-He is a published author, featured speaker on TV, designed and led 75 Marriage Encounter Retreats and helped create Returning Warrior Workshop, where he has been a principal speaker in over 55 events.
-He is in demand as a consultant and speaker for many Yellow Ribbon events.
-Dr. Seelig holds several different specialty certificates in Counseling, Ethics, Alcohol Rehabilitation, Drug Abuse, Stress Management, Critical Incident Stress Management, and Clinical Pastoral Education.
-He enjoys speaking to military audiences and desires to assist Service members and their families to be healthy and fully functioning in all areas of life.
+Dr. Steve Seelig is a dynamic, positive, engaging speaker with 45 years of varied professional experience.
+Steve has had three very different careers, first as a Protestant Minister Senior Pastor of 23 years in multiple pastoral leadership roles in congregations in California, served on a variety of local, regional and national committees and boards for the Church of the Nazarene, Navy Chaplain of 29 years serving USN, USMC, USCG, now retired 0 6, and Senior University Administrator and Senior Philanthropy Director for Point Loma Nazarene University for 21 years, where he uses estate planning and family legacy strategies to change the world, one family at a time.
+He is a published author, featured speaker on TV, designed and led 75 Marriage Encounter Retreats and helped create Returning Warrior Workshop, where he has been a principal speaker in over 80 events.
+He is in demand as a consultant, speaker, and conference master of ceremonies for many Yellow Ribbon events worldwide.
+He has been married to Bobbi for 45 years, has two adult daughters, five grandchildren, lives in San Diego, and enjoys gardening, kayaking, golf, tennis, international travel ,and spending time with his family.
+He loves the military family and enjoys sharing his high energy with audiences on many subjects that bring greater resilience, happiness and family success.

 Beth Spillane is an experienced professional with almost two decades of experience within the military community.
 For the past 18 years she has been a trainer, facilitator and program manager for several Military Family Programs and has been a member of the Cadre of Speakers since 2009.
 As a Military spouse of 25 years, Beth has thrived through several deployments and PCS moves with her humor, adaptability, and positive outlook on life.
 Her strength and ability to adapt to any situation has allowed her to survive the challenging lifestyle of living within the military environment.
 Her calm and friendly demeanor has given her the reputation of being an engaging and confident speaker setting a personable yet professional tone.
 With her subtle humor and a passion for helping Service members and their families, she motivates audiences to get interested and involved in the learning process.
 Beth’s areas of expertise include Communication and Listening Skills, Building Strong Relationships, Facilitation, Resiliency, Leadership and Team Building.